Kuonirad/Sensory-Tracer-Science-STS-Proposal-for-a-New-Subfield/readme_quality_platform/README_FINAL_100.md

 **Q: What parts do I need?**

-A: Title, about, install, use, license.
+A: Title, about, install, usage, license.

 **Q: Can I change the rules?**